mircea-pavel-anton/mirceanton.com/content/posts/2022-12-19-devember-devlog-3/index.md

 ---
-title: "Devember 2022: "
+title: Week 3 | 58% of the time, it works every time
-description: "58% of the time, it works every time!"
+description: In this blog post, I talk about the challenges I faced during the 3rd week of Devember

 series: [ Devember 2022 ]
 series_order: 3